gourdian25/gourdiangin/Readme.md

 - `GetRouter() *gin.Engine`
 - `shutdown() error`

+---

 ## Contributing

-Contributions to gourdiangin are welcome!
+Contributions to `gourdiangin` are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository: [https://github.com/gourdian25/gourdiangin](https://github.com/gourdian25/gourdiangin).
 2. Create a new branch for your feature or bugfix.